Security Researcher vs. IAM Engineer

 Security Researcher

-- Staying up-to-date with the latest security trends and technologies.
+- Stay updated on the latest security threats and trends.

 IAM Engineer